celery-capillary/capillary/README.rst

 --------------

-Below is the `first steps with Celery <http://celery.readthedocs.org/en/latest/getting-started/first-steps-with-celery.html#application>`_ tutorial expanded with :mod:`celery_capillary` integration.
+Below is the `first steps with Celery <http://celery.readthedocs.org/en/latest/getting-started/first-steps-with-celery.html#application>`_ tutorial expanded with :mod:`capillary` integration.

 The ``tasks.py`` module contains the steps of the pipeline.
 Steps are marked with the ``@pipeline`` decorator, which has optional parameters